Stevieag/stevieag.github.io/_posts/2024-04-07-Well-hows-it-going-todate.markdown

 So, to my fellow aspiring hackers facing similar struggles, I offer this advice: Embrace the journey, celebrate the victories, and learn from the defeats.
 Rome wasn't built in a day, and neither is a master hacker.
 Slow progress is still progress, and with perseverance, we will reach our destination.

-A person is not judged by how many times they are knocked down, but how many times they gets up to keep fighting on
+A person is not judged by how many times they are knocked down, but how many times they gets up to keep fighting on.
+OSCP seens a long way away but I will get there, I just might jump on the HTB Cert first.